pcafrica/advanced_programming_2025-2026/lectures/07/07-c++_stl2_move.md

 # `std::stringstream`

-**`std::stringstream`**: This class allows you to work with strings as if they were input and output streams.
-You can use stringstream for parsing and formatting strings.
+**`std::stringstream`**: This class allows you to manipulate strings as if they were input and output streams.
+You can use it for parsing and formatting strings.
   ```cpp
   #include <sstream>